OWASP/www-policy/operational/events.md

 - Apply for an event through OCMS, preferably at least 180 days prior to the event
 - Foundation will process event approval, and if any, exemption approval to the Board
 - If approved, OWASP Foundation signs event space and catering contracts
-- Event team to recruit more organizers and volunteers, the more the better
+- Event team to recruit more organizers and volunteers, the more, the better
 - Event team can start public marketing, promotion, CFPs/CFTs
 - Event team to find sponsors.
 Foundation to sign sponsorship contracts
 - Event team to divide up and work on event, local, logistic, and volunteer tasks for several months
 - Event team to run the event with the help of organizers and volunteers
 - Event team to submit and finalize all invoices and payments within 60 days
 - Net profits are split and allocated within 90 days
-- Take a break, you’ve earned it
+- Take a break; you’ve earned it

 ## Types of events

 There are four major event types:

 - Local events or activities, generally free or with a small admission fee and limited sponsorship, such as CTFs or labs, or a social event
-- AppSec Days, replacing the previous “regional event” type, generally a larger charged event with sponsorships, including project summits, standards setting, training, event, unconference, or another activity type
+- AppSec Days, replacing the previous “regional event” type, generally a larger charged event with sponsorships, including project summits, standards-setting, training, event, unconference, or another activity type
 - Global AppSec, generally run by and for the OWASP Foundation
 - OWASPx, a new type of event where organizers license OWASP’s branding and name in return for a fee.